microsoft/FluidFramework/.changeset/hungry-clouds-decide.md

 "@fluidframework/test-runtime-utils": minor
 ---

-repositoryUrl removed from IDocumentStorageService
+driver-definitions: repositoryUrl removed from IDocumentStorageService

-The repositoryUrl member of IDocumentStorageService was unused and always equal to the empty string.
+The `repositoryUrl` member of `IDocumentStorageService` was unused and always equal to the empty string.
 It has been removed.